 The land to the east of Tylers Common, and south-east of Tylers Hall down to Warley Road formed part of Brick House Farm or Stony Hills.
-This comprised just under 50 acres, mostly in Upminster with a small part in Great Warley, and was until 1880 the property of the Clothworkers’ Company of London to whom it had been bequeathed in 1580 by William Lambe.
-This was formerly a brickfield which had existed from at least the early 17th century and probably much earlier when Walter Guy, brickmaker had been Lambe’s tenant.
+This comprised just under 50 acres, mostly in Upminster with a small part in Great Warley, and was until 1880 the property of The Clothworkers’ Company of London to whom it had been bequeathed in 1580 by William Lambe.
+This was formerly a brickfield which had existed from at least the middle of the 16th century when Walter Guy, brickmaker had been Lambe’s tenant, and probably much earlier.
 In 1783 the brick kiln was said to have been newly built, presumably by James Burn of Brentwood who had taken on the tenancy in 1779.
 The brickfield was evidenced by the field names which include Clay Pits and Kiln Field and in 1881 Wilson said that “the kiln still remains, crumbling away” and that “former excavations of clay must have been quite considerable”.
 The farmhouse itself, which had been repaired by Burn by 1783, straddles the Upminster-Warley parish boundary and was regarded as in Great Warley.
 Arthur Shuttleworth was the long-term tenant from 1821 until his death in 1860.

 The western part of the farm is now bisected by the M25 and is now a public open space called Tylers Wood from which there are excellent views over London.